CIDNP

 CIDNP (chemically induced dynamic nuclear polarization), often pronounced like "kidnip", is a nuclear magnetic resonance (NMR) technique that is used to study chemical reactions that involve radicals.
 It detects the non-Boltzmann (non-thermal) nuclear spin state distribution produced in these reactions as enhanced absorption or emission signals.

 CIDNP was discovered in 1967 by Bargon and Fischer, and, independently, by Ward and Lawler.
 Early theories were based on dynamic nuclear polarisation (hence the name) using the Overhauser effect.
 The subsequent experiments, however, have found that in many cases DNP fails to explain CIDNP polarization phase.
-In 1969 an alternative explanation which relies on the nuclear spins affecting the probability of a radical pair recombining or separating.
+In 1969 an alternative explanation arose which relies on the nuclear spins affecting the probability of a radical pair recombining or separating.

 It is related to chemically induced dynamic electron polarization (CIDEP) insofar as the radical-pair mechanism explains both phenomena.

 Concept and experimental set-up

 The effect is detected by NMR spectroscopy, usually using ^{1}H NMR spectrum, as enhanced absorption or emission signals ("negative peaks").
 The effect arises when unpaired electrons (radicals) are generated during a chemical reaction involving heat or light within the NMR tube.
 The magnetic field in the spectrometer interacts with the magnetic fields that are caused by the spins of the protons.
 The two spins of protons produce two slightly different energy levels.
 In normal conditions, slightly more nuclei, about 10 parts in a million are found in the lower energy level.
 In contrast, CIDNP produces greatly imbalanced populations, with far greater numbers of spins in upper energy level in some products of the reaction and greater numbers in the lower energy level in other products.
 The spectrometer uses radio frequencies to detect these differences.